-We are not sure what happened to the Creagers who came to Nauvoo.
-The oldest men, Michael Sr. and Isaac, died the same year that the Prophet Joseph Smith was martyred.
-What happened to the Michael Creager Jr. family is not yet known.
-Perhaps, after the deaths of his father, his uncle, and his baby boy in 1844, they could have taken his sister Catherine and gone back to Virginia.
-Our unverified records show Catherine getting married to Samuel L. Howard in Wythe County, Virginia, but the newlyweds made their home in Schuyler County, Illinois about 70 miles southeast of Nauvoo.
+Of the Creagers who came to Nauvoo, Michael and Isaac died the same year that the Prophet Joseph Smith was martyred.
+Michael's daughter Catherine married Samuel L. Howard.
+The young couple made their home in Schuyler County, Illinois about 70 miles southeast of Nauvoo.
 Their children were born there beginning in 1847 and they stayed there the rest of their lives.
-We have no record of any of our Creager family going west with the Saints, except for Mary Elizabeth Creager, the wife of Andrew Jackson Shupe.